ondrek/amsterdam/README.md

 ## When should I read this?

- - If you want use my scriptogram theme
+ - If you want to use my scriptogram theme
- - You can check how it looks like in `screenshots`
+ - When you like this theme (screenshots in folder `screenshots`)

 ## Why should I use this scritogram theme?

  - Semantical HTML5 markup
- - CSS3 features and minimalistic visual design
+ - CSS3 features and a minimalistic visual design
- - Simple for use
+ - Simple to use
  - Responsive design with Media Queries
  - RSS Support Meta Tag
  - From Index to Archive Redirecting support